rigrergl/fbu-project/README.md

 ### Networking
-- [Add list of network requests by screen ]
+## List of Network requests by screen
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]